Exhibitions

 Munich and National Socialism

-Where did National Socialism and its ideology come from?
-How did Adolf Hitler come to power and why did democracy fail?
-What led to racial and social exclusion, war, and mass murder?
-The exhibition examines the origins and rise of National Socialism in Munich and the city’s special role in the Nazi regime of terror.
-It also addresses the city’s difficulties in dealing with this history since 1945 and the impact the past still has today.
+How did the Nazis come to power and why did democracy fail?
+The permanent exhibition examines the origins and rise of National Socialism in Munich, the city’s special role in the Nazi regime and the city’s difficulties in dealing with this history

 Find out more